 Non-invasive plants are plants that naturally grow in a particular region without any human contact or interference.
 This term can also sometimes be used to refer to plants that do not overtake areas and do not harm ecosystems.

-It is a great flowering plant for pollinators and a brilliant addition to a cottage garden.
+It is a wonderful flowering plant for pollinators, and a brilliant addition to the cottage garden.

 This plant can grow up to fifteen feet high and is ideal for small yards.
 I recommend full sun and pruning in early spring.

-Ours bloomed rather quickly; (we live in New Jersey) however, it may take approximately five years for the flowers to bloom.
+Ours bloomed rather quickly in New Jersey, however, it may take up to five years for plants to become established, and for the flowers to bloom.
 Do not overwater them.

-Clematis is an annual flowering viney plant that is often referred to as the reigning “Queen of Climbers”.
-I have magenta colored flowered vines on my property.
+Clematis is an annual flowering climbing plant that is often referred to as the reigning “Queen of Climbers.”
+I have magenta colored flowering vines on my property.
 The blooms often remain until autumn.

 Do not become discouraged if they do not bloom during the first year of planting.
 These plants need about two years to become properly established.

-Clematis needs to be kept moist and need full sun; though, some do grow well in partially sunny areas.
-Blooms are usually from spring until frost.
+Clematis needs to be kept moist and most varieties require full sun, though some do grow well in partially sunny areas.
+Blooms are usually abundant from spring until the first frost.
 Clematis grows from eight to twelve feet high.

-Their vibrant purple blooms that reseed themselves are a beautiful addition to our garden and their vines create a privacy screen on a wire fence adjacent to our property.
+Their vibrant purple blooms that eagerly reseed themselves are a beautiful addition to our garden, and their vines create a privacy screen on a chainlink fence adjacent to our property.

 Morning glories need full sun and regular watering.
-This plnat blooms early summer until early winter.
-These can easily grow over ten feet.
+This plant blooms from early summer until late fall or early winter.
+These can easily grow over ten feet in total length.

 Climbing hydrangea vines are perennials that take about two to three years to establish themselves.
 Some may take up to five years, depending on the climate.
 These lush flowers are a delight to experience!